 What is the information used for?

 We will only use the information you give us for electoral purposes.
 We will look after personal information securely and we will follow the data protection legislation.
-We will not give personal information about you or any personal information you may provide on other people to anyone else or another organisation unless we have to by law.
+We will not give personal information about you, or any personal information you may provide on other people, to anyone else or another organisation unless we have to by law.
+The name, address and date of birth of any applicant under 18 may be shared by the ERO with the educational body responsible for applicants education records in accordance with Section 16 of the Senedd and Elections (Wales) Act 2020.
+An example of this would be if an applicant lives in this authority but goes to school in a neighbouring authority.
+This is so the applicants identity can be verified before being entered onto the electoral register.
+Those under the age of 16 will not be able to be added to the electoral register without their identity being checked against educational records.

-- To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
-As part of this process your data will be shared with the Department of Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
-You can find more information about this here: https://www.registertovote.service.gov.uk/register-tovote/privacy.’
+- To verify your identity when registering to vote, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
+As part of this process your data will be shared with the Department of Work and Pensions (DWP) and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
+You can find more information about this - https://www.registertovote.service.gov.uk/register-to-vote/privacy

 - Contracted printer or supplier (processor) who act on our behalf